sidinaz/routex/documentation/README.md

 ========
 Each important topic will have it's own page in this documentation folder.

-Documentation will cover example app, for now watch in code comments, documentation should be finished in first half of November.

 # Basics
 This is just short mention of some core functionalities implemented in detail in example app.